puli-101/RSA-based-broadcast-encryption/README.md

 # 2IN013_RSA-based-broadcast-encryption
 Implementation and analysis of collusion-resistant broadcast encryption based on hidden RSA subgroups.
 Original paper published by Sigurd Eskeland.

+To run certain programs it is required to install the python3 package rsa (pip install rsa)

 Sigurd Eskeland.
 Collusion-resistant Broadcast Encryption based on Hidden RSA Subgroups.
 In Proceedings of the 19th International Conference on Security and Cryptography - SECRYPT, 291-298, 2022 , Lisbon, Portugal.